pramod-b-s/CN-Docker-Project/README.md

 TEACUP is used to automate many aspects of running TCP performance experiments in our specially-constructed physical testbed.
 TEACUP enables repeatable testing of different TCP algorithms over a range of emulated network path conditions, bottleneck rate limits and bottleneck queuing disciplines.We hope TEACUP proves useful to other researchers who already have (or are interested in setting up) similar network testbeds.

-### Instructions for TEACUP setup using Docker container
+### Instructions for TEACUP testbed setup
-1. Make sure you are running Ubuntu 14.04.
+1. Make sure you are running Ubuntu.
 2. Before running any of the scripts mentioned henceforth;
   - Make the appropriate script executable by using the command
     <code>chmod +x scriptName.sh</code>